j38046818-dotcom/Drive-Manager-for-DosBox/README.md

 To compile it, select the "Make EXE File" from the "Run" menu.

-To directly download the compiled EXE, go to the releases section, download the ZIP containing the EXE, and extract it.
+To directly download the compiled EXE, go to the releases section to download it.